gmestre98/Advanced-Algorithms/README.md

 Each of the following lines corresponde to an egde, from ``u`` to ``v``, separeted by a space.

-This file uses '\n' as end of line character.
+This file uses LF as end of line sequence.

 ## Execution